-AHOT 5313 Introduction to Evaluation and Intervention in Occupational Therapy (3:2:3) Prerequisite: AHOT 5111 - Introduction to key OT practice skills including basic evaluation techniques, clinical documentation, clinical safety, physical handling techniques, interventions, and splinting.
-Prepares students in the area of assessment, intervention, and clinical reasoning.
+AHOT 5313 Introduction to Evaluation and Intervention in Occupational Therapy (3:2:3) Introduction to key OT practice skills including basic evaluation techniques, clinical documentation, clinical safety, physical handling techniques, interventions, and splinting.
+Student levels of learning in this course focus on knowledge/comprehension and application.

-AHOT 5314 Health and Community Settings (3:3:0) Prerequisites: AHOT 5310 Reviews trends affecting healthcare system delivery and implications for community practice.
+AHOT 5314 Health and Community Settings (3:2:3) Reviews trends affecting healthcare system delivery and implications for community practice.
 An appreciation for difference in cultural and social systems is emphasized.
 Evaluation of community needs, alternative settings, practice expansion, and consultation skills are discussed.
-Through use of case mapping and service learning students explore professional skills needed for community practice.
+Student levels of learning in this course focus on knowledge/comprehension, application, and analysis.

 AHOT 5315 Organization and Management in Occupational Therapy (3:3:0) Overview of management theories, budgeting, marketing, writing a business plan, strategic planning, performance appraisals, interviewing, billing and OT procedures, insurance and payment systems, and documentation issues.
 Prepares students in professional practice and theoretical background for management or supervision in the healthcare field.
+Student levels of learning in this course focus on the following: knowledge/comprehension; application; analysis; synthesis; and evaluation.

-AHOT 5316 Research Process in Occupational Therapy (3:3:0) Prerequisite: AHOT 5311 This course is the first in a series of research courses designed to prepare the student as both a consumer of research and a participant in beginning-level research.
-Content includes an introduction to the research process, resources necessary for research in occupational therapy, and evaluation of and use of the professional literature relevant to occupational therapy practice.
-Other content includes introduction to qualitative and quantitative analysis methods (inferential statistics), as well as the development of professional writing skills.
-Skills in procedural and conditional reasoning are developed through literature search and by writing an evidence-based practice paper.
-This course is writing intensive.
+AHOT 5316 Research Process in Occupational Therapy (3:3:0) This course is the first in a series of research courses designed to prepare the student as both a consumer of research and a participant in beginning-level research.
+Content includes an introduction to the research process, resources necessary for research in occupational therapy, evaluation and use of the professional literature relevant to occupational therapy practice, qualitative and quantitative design and analysis (including inferential statistics) methods.
+Student levels of learning in this course focus on knowledge/comprehension and application.